-\item \textbf{Klein}: $X_{i}(t)=\sum_{k=1}^{4}\xi_{ik}\phi_{k}(t)$ with $\phi_{k}$ as in the $SO(3)$ setting.
-For random variables $\xi_{k}$, we use $\xi_{i1}=(2\cos v_{i}+1)\cos u_{i}$, $\xi_{i2}=(2\cos v_{i}+1)\sin u_{i}$, $\xi_{i3}=2\sin v_{i}\cos(u_{i}/2)$ and $\xi_{i4}=2\sin v_{i}\sin(u_{i}/2)$, where $u_{i},v_{i}\overset{i.i.d.}{\sim}\mathrm{Unif}(0,2\pi)$.
-Here $(u,v)\mapsto(\xi_{1},\xi_{2},\xi_{3},\xi_{4})$ is a parametrization of Klein bottle with an intrinsic dimension $d=2$. \item \textbf{MixG}: $X_{i}$ is a mixture of two Gaussian densities, i.e., $X_{i}(t)=\exp\{-(t-u_i)^{2}/2\}/\sqrt{2\pi}+\exp\{-(t-v_i)^{2}/2\}/\sqrt{2\pi}$ with $(v_{1}, v_{2})^T$ uniformly sampled from a circle with diameter $0.5$, similar to that used in \citet{Chen2012}. \end{itemize} \lincomment{Note that, to see the impact of manifold structures on regression, we normalize the functional predictor in all settings to the unit scale, i.e, multiplying $X$ by the constant $c=1/\sqrt{\expect\|X\|^2}$ so that the resultant $X$ satisfies $\expect\|X\|^2=1$.
-Such scaling does not change the geometric structure of manifolds but the size.} In order to account for at least 95\% of variance of the contaminated data, we find empirically that more than 10 principal components are needed in all settings, i.e., the dimensions of the contaminated data are considerably larger than their intrinsic dimensions.
-For each setting, three different sample sizes are considered, $n=250$, $n=500$ and $n=1000$.
-For evaluation, we generate independent test data of size 5000, and compute the square-root of mean square error (rMSE) using the test data. \lincomment{It is noted that in the test data, each predictor is also discretely measured and contaminated by noise in the same way of the training sample.} For comparison, we compute the rMSE for various functional nonparametric regression methods described in \citet{Ferraty2006}: functional Nadaraya-Watson estimator (FNW), functional conditional expectation (FCE), functional mode (FMO), functional conditional median (FCM) and the multi-method (MUL) that averages estimates from FCE, FMO and FCM.
-Functional linear regression (FLR) is also included to illustrate the impact of nonlinear relationship not captured by FLR.
-The tuning parameters in these methods, such as the number of principal components for FLR and the bandwidth for FNW, FCE, FMO and FCM, are selected by 10-fold cross validation.
-We repeat each study 100 times independently, and the results are presented in Table \ref{tab:simulation}.
+For evaluation, we generate independent test data of size 5000, and compute the root mean square error using the test data. {In the test data, each predictor is also discretely measured and contaminated by noise in the same way of the training sample.} We compare our method with nonparametric estimators based on functional Nadaraya--Watson smoothing, functional conditional expectation, functional mode, functional conditional median and multi-method that averages estimates from the methods of functional conditional expectation, functional mode and functional conditional median \citep{Ferraty2006}.
+Functional linear regression is also included to illustrate the impact of nonlinear relationship.
+The tuning parameters in these methods, such as the number of principal components for functional linear regression and the bandwidth for the nonparametric methods, are selected by 10-fold cross-validation.